 TRAFIG, Transnational Figurations of Displacement, is an EU-funded Horizon 2020 research and innovation project.
-From 2019 to 2021, 12 partner organisations will investigate long-lasting displacement situations at multiple sites in Asia, Africa and Europe and analyse options to improve displaced people’s lives.
+From 2019 to 2022, 12 partner organisations investigate long-lasting displacement situations at multiple sites in Asia, Africa and Europe and analyse options to improve displaced people’s lives.

 Displacement is normally regarded as a temporary phenomenon.
-Yet, more than 13 million people—of more than 68 million displaced people worldwide—have been in exile or displaced in their own country for long periods of time without prospects of return, resettlement or local integration.
-They find themselves in protracted displacement situations (PDS).
+Yet, about 16 million people— more than two thirds of 20.4 million refugees worldwide—have been in exile for long periods of time without prospects of return, resettlement or local integration.
+The number of internally displaced persons who cannot return is unknown.
+Both groups find themselves in protracted displacement.

 The project aims at generating new knowledge to help develop solutions for protracted displacement that are tailored to the needs and capacities of persons affected by displacement.
 TRAFIG looks at how transnational and local networks as well as mobility are used as resources by displaced people to manage their everyday lives.

-- provide academic evidence on refugee movements and protracted displacement
+- provides academic evidence on refugee movements and protracted displacement

-- analyse which conditions could help to improve displaced people’s everyday lives
+- analyses which conditions could help to improve displaced people’s everyday lives

-- inform policymakers on how to develop solutions to protracted displacement.
+- informs policymakers on how to develop solutions to protracted displacement.